Small Business Associations

 - SBA Financing Your Business: Good information on financing a business from the SBA.
 Includes information on SBA Loan Programs.

-- Funding & Program Finder from NewPA.com: Department of Community and Economic Development site for finding funding sources for businesses, communities and site revitalization in Pennsylvania.
+- Funding & Program Finder: from the Pennsylvania Department of Community and Economic Development.
+Find funding sources for businesses, communities and site revitalization in Pennsylvania.

 - GovLoans.gov : The "official Federal government loans website."
 Click on Business Loans to see Federal loans available for small businesses.
 Each loan has a description, a comparison feature, and a "Could I qualify" questionnaire.